jianxiaoguo/website/content/en/docs/applications/managing-app-resources.md

 Use `drycc resources` to create and bind a resource for a deployed application.

     $ drycc help resources

-    Valid commands for resources:
+    Manage resources for your applications

+    Usage:
+    drycc resources [flags]
+    drycc resources [command]

+    Available Commands:
-    resources:services         list all available resource services
+    services    List all available resource services
-    resources:plans            list all available plans for an resource services resources:create           create a resource for the application resources:list             list resources in the application
+    plans       List all available plans for a resource service create      Create a resource for the application list        List resources in the application
-    resources:describe         get a resource detail info in the application resources:update           update a resource from the application resources:destroy          delete a resource from the applicationa resources:bind             bind a resource to servicebroker
-    resources:unbind           unbind a resource from servicebroker
+    describe    Get a resource's detail in the application update      Update a resource from the application bind        Bind a resource for an application unbind      unbind a resources for an application destroy     Delete a resource from the application

-    Use 'drycc help [command]' to learn more.
+    Flags:
+    -a, --app string   The uniquely identifiable name for the application -l, --limit int    The maximum number of results to display

+    Global Flags:
+    -c, --config string   Path to configuration file. (default "~/.drycc/client.json") -h, --help            Display help information
+    -v, --version         Display client version

+    Use "drycc resources [command] --help" for more information about a command.

 ## List all available resource services

-You can list available resource services with one `drycc resources:services` command
+You can list available resource services with one `drycc resources services` command

-    $ drycc resources:services
+    $ drycc resources services
     ID                                      NAME                  UPDATEABLE
     15032a52-33c2-4b40-97aa-ceb972f51509    airflow               true
     b7cb26a4-b258-445c-860b-a664239a67f8    cloudbeaver           true